Number: 135 / Family: Gomphidae / Genus: Burmagomphus

 Sightings (by me): Uncommon

-Yet another species I saw at an open river in Khao Yai NP, was a Burmagomphus species .
-I initially ID'd this species as B. williamsoni.
-However, Oleg Kosterin has now ID'd the species Burmagomphus divaricatus.
+Back in 2011, another species I first ever saw at an open river in Khao Yai National Park, was a Burmagomphus species, I initially ID'd this species as B. williamsoni (Yes, I was clueless back then).
+However, Oleg Kosterin has since correctly IDd the species as Burmagomphus divaricatus, also known as the Sprayed Clubtail.
+Since then, I have seen it quite often tough it can be tricky to approach.

 The male